ggwozdz90/speech-to-text-api/README.md

 # Speech to Text API

 This project integrates OpenAI's Whisper model in Python and runs within a Docker container.
-It provides a FastAPI endpoint that processes an uploaded file and returns the extracted text.
+It provides FastAPI endpoints for processing uploaded audio files to extract text and generate subtitles in SRT format.
+The detected text can also be translated using the mBART model.

 ## Features

 - **OpenAI Whisper Integration**: Utilizes Whisper for advanced speech-to-text capabilities.
+- **mBART Translation**: Translates detected text using the mBART model.
 - **Dockerized**: The application runs in a Docker container for easy deployment.
-- **FastAPI**: Exposes a RESTful API endpoint for file uploads and text extraction.
+- **FastAPI**: Exposes RESTful API endpoints for file uploads, text extraction, and subtitle generation.
 - **Configurable**: The repository includes a `.env` file that defines configurable environment variables.
 - **Clean Architecture**: The project structure follows the principles of Clean Architecture, ensuring separation of concerns and maintainability.
 - **Pre-commit Hooks**: Ensures code quality and formatting with checks for JSON, TOML, YAML, mixed line endings, trailing whitespace, Black, Flake8, isort, mypy, Bandit, and Vulture.
+- **Logging**: Detailed logging of operations for better traceability and debugging.

 ## Docker Image